USEPA/WNTR/documentation/gis.rst

 GIS data which include the network hydrant locations is useful in a resilience analysis.
-In particular, this information identifies which junctions could have their demands increased to simulate the opening of hydrants to fight fires or flush contaminated water out of the network either of which could caused by a disaster scenario.
+In particular, this information identifies which junctions could have their demands increased to simulate the opening of hydrants to fight fires or flush contaminated water out of the network, either of which could caused by a disaster scenario.
 The following example highlights the process to snap hydrants to junctions.
 The example dataset of hydrant locations is a GeoDataFrame with a `geometry` column that contains ``shapely.geometry.Point`` geometries and a `demand` column that defines fire flow requirements.